 i.
-Make sure the impellors in both the ground and heating distribution water pumps are free to turn by removing the stainless steel screws (if fitted) in the centre of each water pump and inserting a flat-bladed screwdriver to spin the impellor.
+Make sure the impellor in the ground water pump is free to turn by removing the stainless steel screw in the centre of each water pump and inserting a flat-bladed screwdriver to spin the impellor.
 Do not try to spin the impellor with the power on.